KÆRU

 ‘Begin’

-“In the winter of the 3 year of the 75th virgins our party arrived to the refuge for unhoused youths in the Valley prefecture.
+“In the winter of the 3rd year of the 75th virgins, our party arrived at the refuge for unhoused youths in the Valley prefecture.
 Their numbers had dwindled from the drought and harsh winter of the previous year yet surprisingly we found our task successful.”

 Cut to 5 raggedy looking children.

 “There were 3 days of behavioral and physical evaluation on the grounds.
-After, we settled on 5 kids from the ages of 8 to 12.
-Him being the youngest one.
+We ultimately settled on five kids aged 8 to 12.
+Him being the youngest.
 A conversation with his caretakers revealed he had been there for 6 years and mute for the first two.
-A Christian family had found him half dead wondering through the Ghan grasslands.
-The family named him David.”
+A Christian family had found him half dead wandering through the Ghan grasslands.
+They named him David.”

-“Remarks from his acquaintances repeatedly shed light on his anti social tendencies and sensitivity to injustice.
+“Remarks from his acquaintances shed light on his antisocial tendencies and sensitivity to injustice.
 His tutors described him as astute but never smart.
-His doctors as sickly but perseverant.
-His peers highlighted his introspective personality yet shyness.
+His doctor was sickly but perseverant.
+His peers highlighted his introspective personality and shyness.
 His main caretaker, alternatively, almost solely highlighted his boundless curiosity.
-His subpar preliminary physical evaluation was significantly offset by his skill to endure distress on the mental tasks.
-There is no doubt that this skill rendered him the only candidate from his group to sit for this council in spite of all the troubles in the following years.”
+His subpar preliminary physical evaluation was significantly offset by his skill to endure distress on the mental tasks.”